JakovljevicFilip/quizic/README.md

 ---

 ## 🧪 Seeding with Fake Questions

+> [!CAUTION]
+> This seeder replaces the existing questions and answers table data.
+Intended for local development or testing environments only.

 To seed the database with fake questions and answers (10 easy, 20 moderate, 40 hard), run the following command:
    ```bash
   php artisan db:seed --class=FakeQuestionsAndAnswersSeeder